 Planning a trip to Big Island, Hawaii?
-This guide covers all the must-do activities from the exhilarating excursion of snorkelling with manta rays at night to sunbathing at some of the world’s most distinctive beaches.
+This guide covers all the must-do activities from the exhilarating excursion of snorkeling with manta rays at night to sunbathing at some of the world’s most distinctive beaches.

-The following is a first hand guide to 10 activities we recommend doing during your stay on Big Island!
+The following is a first-hand guide to 10 activities we recommend doing during your stay on Big Island!

 *This post may contain affiliate links.
 We may earn a small commission when you click on the links at no additional cost to you.